-Google Analytics is a robust analysis tool that you can use to monitor and analyze your traffic on the Echo website.
+Google Analytics 4 (GA4) and the deprecated Universal Analytics (UA) are robust analysis tools that you can use to monitor and analyze your traffic on the Echo website.

 First, get a Google Analytics account by registering with Google.
-To configure in Echo, enter the tracking ID Google provides in Domain settings.
+To configure in Echo, enter the Universal tracking ID or the Google Analytics 4 measurement ID that Google provides in Domain settings.

 Google Analytics in domains and subdomains